How the Right to Terminate Transferred Copyrights Impacts Estate Planning

 Planning Ahead in Regard to Transferred Copyright

-So how do you prevent your heirs from terminating that transferred copyright and take it for themselves?
+So how do you prevent your heirs from terminating that transferred copyright and taking it for themselves?
 You need to transfer the copyright in your last will and testament in order for it not to be subject to termination rights.
-This exception is not applicable to other testamentary substitutes, such as revocable trusts.
-It’s likely that the drafters of this law in 1970’s did not have the foresight to anticipate the lengthy process of probate.

 These types of details are why it is so important to seek the help of an estate planning lawyer with experience handling copyright matters.
 Otherwise, the copyright to your works might not end up where you intended after you pass.

-Originally published 04/11/2018.
-Updated 02/15/2022.
+Originally published 4/7/22.
+Updated 10/12/23.

 YOU ARE NOT OUR CLIENT UNLESS WE EXECUTE A WRITTEN AGREEMENT TO THAT EFFECT.
 MOREOVER, THE INFORMATION CONTAINED HEREIN IS INTENDED FOR INFORMATIONAL PURPOSES ONLY.
 EACH SITUATION IS HIGHLY FACT SPECIFIC AND EXCEPTIONS OFTEN EXIST TO GENERAL RULES.
 DO NOT RELY ON THIS INFORMATION, AS A CONSULTATION TO UNDERSTAND THE FACTS AND THE CLIENT’S NEEDS AND GOALS IS NECESSARY.
 ULTIMATELY WE MUST BE RETAINED TO PROVIDE LEGAL ADVICE AND REPRESENTATION.
 THIS INFORMATION IS PROVIDED AS A COURTESY AND, ACCORDINGLY, DOES NOT CONSTITUTE LEGAL ADVICE.